-Bowiea volubilis, commonly know as Climbing Onion Plant, is not related to onions or other alliums but is more closely aligned with lilies.
-It is not an edible plant and can be described as an interesting, but not as pretty, specimen of flora.
+Bowiea volubilis, commonly known as Climbing Onion, is not related to onions or other alliums but is more closely aligned with lilies.
+It is not an edible plant and can be described as an interesting but pretty specimen of flora.
 It is a succulent plant without any leaves.
-The plant grows from a bulb which is often outside of the soil.
+The plant grows from a bulb, often outside the soil.

-Climbing Onions are native to Africa and indigenous where soil is poor, moisture is minimal and heat is severe.
-They grow well in most home interiors provided there is not excessive humidity.
+Climbing Onion is native to Africa, where the soil is poor, moisture is minimal, and heat is severe.
+However, it grows well in most home interiors, provided there is no excessive humidity.
 The plant itself is a curiosity, with its surface growing bulb and green starry flowers.

-This plant grow out of a bulb.
-It has no obvious leaves because the onion-like bulb is comprised of compressed leaf structures.
+This plant grows out of a bulb.
+It has no obvious leaves because the onion-like bulb comprises compressed leaf structures.
 As with any bulb, the onion houses the embryo and holds carbohydrates for continued plant growth.

-Climbing Onion plants may grow up to 8 inches (20 cm) across in their native habitat but usually only achieve 4 inches (10 cm) in captivity.
-They produce offsets or smaller bulbs as the plant matures, which can be divided away from the parent to produce new plants.
+In its native habitat, Climbing Onion may grow up to 8 inches (20 cm) across but usually only achieve 4 inches (10 cm) in captivity.
+It produces offsets or smaller bulbs as the plant matures, divided away from the parent, to produce new plants.
 Slender stems sprout from the bulbs and branch out into feathery flower stalks.
-Numerous tiny 6 pointed starry white to green blooms appear along the stems.
+Numerous tiny starry, six-pointed, white to green flowers appear along the stems.

 The best medium for growing Climbing Onion is a gritty, well-draining soil mixture.
 If you wish to make your own mixture, combine half potting soil and half sand.
-Choose a pot with drainage holes, as excess moisture can make the bulb rot.
+Choose a pot with drainage holes, as excess moisture can cause the bulb to rot.

-Climbing Onions like to be in a crowded pot, so select one that is just barely larger than the bulb.
-Place the container in full, but sheltered, sun or partial shade.
-Excess heat will cause the bulb to callus over and become dormant, while consistent even warmth and moderate moisture will allow the plant to grow all year.
+Climbing Onion likes to be in a crowded pot, so select one barely larger than the bulb.
+Place the container in full but sheltered sun or partial shade.
+Excess heat will cause the bulb to callus over and become dormant, while even consistent warmth and moderate moisture will allow the plant to grow all year.

-You can move the plant to a sheltered area outside in summer as long as the plant is kept above 50 °F (10 °C).
+In summer, you can move the plant to a sheltered area outside as long as it is kept above 50 °F (10 °C).
 Supplemental feeding is not a necessary part of climbing onion care.
-Provide the airy green stems with a support structure or simply allow them to tangle around themselves.
+Provide the airy green stems with a support structure, or simply allow them to tangle around themselves.

-Divide the offsets when they are half the size of the parent plant and pot them up in the same soil mixture.
+Divide the offsets when they are half the parent's size and pot them in the same soil mixture.

 - Back to genus Bowiea